learn-co-curriculum/dsc-dictionaries-lab/README.md

 # Working with Dictionaries - Lab

 ## Introduction
 Now that we know about dictionaries in Python, it is time to practice using them.
-In this lesson, we'll use our knowledge of dictionaries to retrieve and assign data about various cities.
+In this lesson, you'll use your knowledge of dictionaries to retrieve and assign data about various cities.

 ## Objectives
 You will be able to: